HarryYGit/my-contacts/README.md

 - **`src/App.css`**: The CSS file for styling the application.
 - **`src/index.js`**: The entry point of the React application.
 - **`public/index.html`**: The HTML template.

+## Usage

+### Search Contacts

+- Use the search input to filter contacts by name, email, phone, or company name.

+### Toggle Display Options

+- Use the checkboxes to toggle the display of additional information like websites and catchphrases.

+### Dark Mode / Light Mode

+- Click the "Switch to Light Mode" button to switch to light mode and "Switch to Dark Mode" to switch back to dark mode.